eschnett/HexVTKHDF.jl/README.md

   supporting arithmetic, reductions, and mesh-aware operations (`integrate`, `l2_norm_phys`, `probe`).
 * **Visualization** — `uniform_slice` interpolates a field onto a
-  uniform 2-D grid (Makie-free); loading a Makie backend activates the `HexVTKHDFMakieExt` extension with `heatmap`, the `fieldsliceplot` recipe, and the figure-level `plotslice`.
+  uniform 2D grid; loading a Makie backend activates the `HexVTKHDFMakieExt` extension with `heatmap`, the `fieldsliceplot` recipe, and the figure-level `plotslice`.